HSBNE-Archive/Policy/Rules/Rules.md

         management committee meeting called other than on the request of the members of the committee—

-        a.  the meeting is to be adjourned for at least 7 days; and
+        1.  the meeting is to be adjourned for at least 7 days; and
-        b.  the members of the management committee who are present are to decide the day, time and place of the adjourned meeting.
+        2.  the members of the management committee who are present are to decide the day, time and place of the adjourned meeting.
     4. If, at an adjourned meeting mentioned in subrule (3), there is no quorum within 30 minutes after the time fixed for the meeting, the meeting